berndporr/logitech_wheel/README.md

 ```

 where every callback needs to be a standard function or lambda function receiving a float.
-Breaking and throttle are between 0 and 1.
+Braking and throttle are between 0 and 1.
 Steering between -1 and +1.

-Start the program with:
+Start the class with:
 ```
 start();
 ```